 I’m currently in traveling in Guatemala & this is one of the best countries in which to learn Spanish.

 One-on-one classes at Spanish schools in Guatemala start from Q30 / $4.00 an hour but you can find local teachers from Q25 / $3.45.
 The cost of living is also very cheap, so you can afford to study for longer.

 My favourite aspect of taking classes if being able to clarify queries I have & being able to ask my teacher anything at all.

-I’ve progressed a lot faster attending a Spanish school than I have learning on my own so for me this has been worth the investment, even for a short time.
+I’ve progressed a lot faster attending a school than I have learning Spanish for travel on my own so for me this has been worth the investment, even for a short time.

 Price: from Q30 / $4.00 per hour in a Spanish school in Guatemala (1-on-1 tuition)

 * Free alternative: find a language exchange partner!

 Website: San Pedro Spanish School (my school in Guatemala)

 Rosetta Stone is a software program that uses text, images & sounds to teach grammar & words.